EcoGRAPH/ecograph.github.io/arbomap.md

 ---
 layout: page
 title: ArboMAP
-subtitle: Arbovirus Mapping and Prediction
+subtitle: Arbovirus Mapping and Prediction to Forecast Mosuqito-Borne Disease Outbreaks
 bigimg:
   - "/img/IMG_1637.JPG" : "this is a comment"
 ---